maxrpark/menu_app_nuxt_ts/README.md

 I also created an API for the menu items.
 I used netlify serverless functions and airtable, since it is easier and faster for these small tasks.

-The side is deployed in Netlify.
+The site is deployed in Netlify.

 Visit the site clickig [here](https://menu-app-nuxt.netlify.app/)